RecipesLearn

 The “tenderloin” side is to the top, in dotted yellow:

-tenderloin side of porterhouse
+tenderloin side of the porterhouse

 The porterhouse does contain part of the gluteus medius muscle (which is the main muscle of the top sirloin).